tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 # Safe Wrappers for Imported C Functions

-To display the current time in our PineTime Watch Face, we need to call `lv_label_set_text` imported from the LittlevGL library...
+To display the current time in our PineTime Watch Face, we need to call `lv_label_set_text` imported from the LVGL library...

 ```rust
 //  In Rust: Import function lv_label_set_text from C